kristov/vroom/embedded.md

 [Arcan](https://arcan-fe.com) uses Lua, and Arcan rocks.

-## Guile
+### Guile

 I like that Guile has support for numeric vector types that seem to fit nicely into the type of data being manipulated (u8, s8, u16, s16, u32, s32, u64, s64, f32, f64).
 I could not find any information on restricting modules in Guile except [this unanswered question](https://stackoverflow.com/questions/54640307/sandboxing-guile-by-deleting-unwanted-libraries).
 For example to make it impossible to use threads from Guile - this worries me.

-## Duktape
+### Duktape

 Seems possible to sandbox it [fairly well](https://github.com/svaarala/duktape/blob/master/doc/sandboxing.rst).
 While there are no fancy vector types a plain Javascript array maps ok-ish to arrays of ints and floats.
+[Buffer Objects](https://duktape.org/guide.html#bufferobjects) seem to map nicely.

-## SGScript
+### SGScript

 Has some interesting "why?" [answers](http://www.sgscript.org/docs/sgscript.docs/why-sgscript).
 For example: